 The second edition of the Handbook was digitally launched on 1 September 2020 during a day-long follow-the-sun digital event during which various chapters of the Handbook were discussed as well as current issues linked to the implementation of data protection principles in the humanitarian sector.
 Recordings of the panel discussions which took place can be found here.

 - Workshops co-organized by the European Data Protection Supervisor (EPDS) and international organizations

 - International organizations meet to discuss data protection in the framework of these workshops on data protection that have been taking place since 2006.

 - IOM co-hosted the 6th data protection workshop with the European Data Protection Supervisor (EDPS) at the IOM Headquarters in Geneva in May 2017.
-Thirty-five entities, most most of them international organizations, were represented at the event and 77 individual participants.
+Thirty-five entities, most of them international organizations, were represented at the event, together with 77 individual participants.